ashithwilson/ashithwilson/README.md

 ### 🙋🏽‍♂️About Me

-<p>I'm <b>Ashith 👋</b> I'm an Engineer by profession presently working on some awesome stuff at Cloudera.
+<p>I'm <b>Ashith 👋</b> An Engineer by profession presently working on some awesome stuff at Cloudera.
 I wear many hats depending on what is required of me.
 That said, I'm first and foremost, a passionate learner, a backend engineer, and a DevOps enthusiast!
 </p>

 ### 👨🏽‍💻Tech Stack